-What do I do here at Flinders?
+What exactly do I do here at Flinders?

+The good thing is that the bulk of what I do ends up online in some form.
 By putting the bulk of what I create online, my intention is that students can access it from anywhere at anytime.

 If something I have written or talked about in a presentation helps you out in some way, big or small, then I have done my job.